tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 int y = int (x); //functional notation y = (int) x;//c-like cast notation
 ```
-* These casts are are unsafe-- many
+* These casts are are unsafe, and can be applied indiscriminately

 * `dynamic_cast <new_type> (expression)`
 	*
 *`reinterpret_cast <new_type> (expression)`